 Review Quotes

 "A searing and masterful case study of the history and politics of policing.
-An essential read for anyone who wants to understand the true nature and function of the police institution and why we should be doing everything we can to dismantle it." --Alex S. Vitale, author of The End of Policing
+An essential read for anyone who wants to understand the true nature and function of the police institution and why we should be doing everything we can to dismantle it." --Alex S. Vitale, The End of Policing

 About the Author